syncfusion-content/wpf-docs/wpf/SfTextBoxExt/Overview.md

 ### Key Features

 * Auto Complete mode – The control provides suggestions to end users based on a predefined collection while typing.
-* Watermark – The control will prompt the user with some information, when it is not in focus and contains an empty string.
+* Watermark – The control will prompt the users with some information when it is not in focus and contains an empty string.

 ![TextBoxExt - Overview](Overview_images/Overview_img1.png)